sblantipodi/arduino_bootstrapper/README.md

 # Arduino Bootstrapper

 Utility classes for bootstrapping arduino projects with Wifi management, OTA upload management, memory management,
 MQTT and queue management.
-Espressif ESP8266 is the default platform used but it can be easily configured for other boards.
+Espressif **`ESP8266/ESP32`** are the default platforms used but it can be easily configured for other platforms and boards.
 _Written for Arduino IDE and PlatformIO._

 [![GitHub Actions CI](https://github.com/sblantipodi/arduino_bootstrapper/workflows/GitHub%20Actions%20CI/badge.svg)](https://github.com/sblantipodi/arduino_bootstrapper/actions)